 Besides a good device (or two) to use in class, you should have a reliable broadband internet connection.
+If you're using WiFi, be sure you're in a location with a good signal, on a channel with no interference.
 You need to have at least a microphone on the device you use for Zoom.
 A camera is encouraged, but optional.

 These videos will help you with your platform of choice.
 There's even a way to do it when all you have is an iPad.

 There's yet another option if you have a cell phone along with a device for the bridge game.
 I'll fill you in on that one after the videos.

 Each video includes some tips on how to customize your bridge table.
 Worth a look!

 How to join from a Windows PC

 How to join from a MacBook or Mac desktop